Adaptive Gibbs samplers and related MCMC methods: Ergodicity---nonuniform case

-Throughout this section we assume $\mathcal{X}_i = \mathbb{R}$ for $i=1, ..., d,$ and $\mathcal{X} = \mathbb{R}^d$ and let $\mu_k$ denote the Lebsque measure on $\mathbb{R}^k.$ By $\{e_1, ..., e_d\}$ denote the coordinate unit vectors and let $|\cdot|$ be the Euclidean norm.
+Throughout this section we assume $\mathcal{X}_i = \mathbb{R}$ for $i=1,\ldots, d$, and $\mathcal{X} = \mathbb{R}^d$ and let $\mu_k$ denote the Lebsque measure on $\mathbb{R}^k$.
+By $\{e_1,\ldots, e_d\}$ denote the coordinate unit vectors and let $|\cdot|$ be the Euclidean norm.

-Our focus is on random walk Metropolis proposals with symmetric densities for updating $X_i|X_{-i}$ denoted as $q_{i,\gamma_i}(\cdot),$ $\gamma_i \in \Gamma_i.$ We shall work in the following setting, extensively studied for nonadaptive Metropolis within Gibbs algorithms in \cite{Fort_JAP}, see also \cite{RobRos_hybrid_AAP} for related work and \cite{JarnerHansen} for analysis of the random walk Metropolis algorithm.
+Our focus is on random walk Metropolis proposals with symmetric densities for updating $X_i|X_{-i}$ denoted as $q_{i,\gamma_i}(\cdot)$, $\gamma_i \in\Gamma_i$.
+We shall work in the following setting, extensively studied for nonadaptive Metropolis-within-Gibbs algorithms in~\cite{FortJAP} (see also~\cite{RobRoselectr,RobRoshybridAAP} for related work and~\cite{JarnerHansen} for analysis of the random walk Metropolis algorithm).

-\begin{ass} The target distribution $\pi$ is absolutely continuous with respect to $\mu_d$ with strictly positive and continuous density $\pi(\cdot)$ on $\mathcal{X}.$ \end{ass}
+\begin{ass} The target distribution $\pi$ is absolutely continuous with respect to $\mu_d$ with strictly positive and continuous density $\pi(\cdot)$ on $\mathcal{X}$. \end{ass}